8 Citing Sources

 APA 7th

-• Include publication year in parentheses after the author names.
+- Include the publication year in parentheses after the author’s name.

-• Magazine titles should be listed in italics, after the article title.
+- Magazine titles should be italicized, and listed after the article title.

-• Volume numbers (if available) come next and should be listed in italics.
+- Volume numbers (if available) come next and should be italicized.

-• Issue numbers (if available) follow volume number and should be listed in parentheses.
+- Issue numbers (if available) follow volume numbers and should be in parentheses.

-• Page numbers (if available) are listed next and should be listed as only a number range.
+- Page numbers (if available) are listed next and should be a number range.

-• When referencing a print article obtained from an online database (in this case we used Academic Search Ultimate), cite the article just like you would a “normal” print citation.
+- When referencing a print article obtained from an online database (in this case we used Accounting, Tax & Banking Collection), cite the article just like you would a “normal” print citation.
 It is not necessary to include the database information.

 MLA 9th

-• If there are three or more authors, list only the first author followed by the phrase ‘et al.’ (Latin for “and others”) in place of the subsequent authors’ names.
+- If there are three or more authors, list only the first author followed by the phrase ‘et al.’ (Latin for “and others”) instead of the subsequent authors’ names.

-• Article titles should be listed in quotation marks.
+- Article titles should be in quotation marks.

-• List the name of the database where magazine is located in italics.
+- List the name of the database where the magazine is located in italics.

 JOURNAL ARTICLE FROM LIBRARY DATABASE WITH A DIGITAL OBJECT IDENTIFIER (DOI)